THOMASELOVE/432-classes-2024/class15/README.md

 9. We hate scrolling windows in HTML output caused by code that runs too long on one line.
 Use the ENTER key liberally to help avoid this problem, and check your HTML to see if it is happening.
 10. Make sure your headings are in an appropriate order, and that you have 13 main sections in your Project, as laid out in the sample project.
 Check your HTML to make sure the headings make sense, for instance, `10`, then `10.1`, then `10.1.1.` is OK, but `10`, then `10.0.1` isn't OK.
 11. If you're loading a package not on our [R packages list](https://thomaselove.github.io/432-2024/software.html#r-packages-to-install), then you should definitely indicate why you're doing this at the top of your work as you load it in a short comment.
 Also, don't load elements of [the core `tidyverse`](https://www.tidyverse.org/packages/) separately: load them with `tidyverse` only.

-## On Naming Things

-Naming things is hard.
-[Jenny Bryan has you covered](https://speakerdeck.com/jennybc/how-to-name-files).
-The three principles are:

-- machine readable
-- human readable
-- play well with default ordering

-A perfectly lovely **file name** convention for project A was `2023-03-20_yourname_432projA.xxx`

-Naming R data frames (tibbles) can be challenging, as well.
-I'll add

-- don't name tibbles things that are also data frames or functions or other things in R
-- don't name tibbles things that make no sense without a very detailed explanation
-- 8 characters is usually a good maximum for a tibble name that you'll use often
-- if you insist on separating words in a tibble name, use underscores.

 ## Project A presentation video advice